-degree programs.
-Students here prepare for entrance to profes sional schools (e.g. and summer STARS medicine, business, law) by choosing any programs. one of Yale's under-International graduate majors and Study Understanding working with a Yale the dynamics of a gloadviser who knows balizing world begins what is needed to in the classroom, with advance to the next level of education.
-So studies ranging from it's not unusual to find international developan English or Political ment to statecraft and power, from ethnicity Science major going and culture to public on to medical school health.
-But Yale recogor an Environmental nizes that experience Studies or Chinese abroad is essential major going on to law to preparing students or business school for global citizenship and leadership.
-Such Academic Advisexperience may include than \$3 million in ISA funding alone last year.
+Preparing for Medical, Law, or Business School Yale students have an outstanding record of admission to top medical, business, and law schools. but Yale College offers no pre-professional degree programs.
+Students here prepare for entrance to professional schools by choosing any one of Yale's undergraduate majors and working with a Yale adviser who knows what is needed to advance to the next level of education.
+So it's not unusual to find an English or Political Science major going on to medical school or an Environmental Studies or Chinese major going on to law or business school.